 - Heat a saute pan on medium low with cooking oil.
-Test the heat of the oil by sprinkling some flour in it, when it sizzles, turn the heat to low, then add the coral mushrooms and fry 3-4 minutes on each side, or until golden.
+Test the heat of the oil by sprinkling some flour in it, when it sizzles, turn the heat to medium-high, then add the coral mushrooms and fry 3-4 minutes on each side, or until golden.
 Adjust the heat as necessary here to brown the mushrooms.

 - Remove the corals from the pan sprinkle with kosher salt, and allow to drain on a paper towel for a few seconds to remove excess oil.
 Serve immediately with the chive aioli on the side.

 - A handful of fresh chives, about ¼ oz

 - Blanch the chives in boiling salted water for 2 seconds, then remove and chill in an ice bath.
 Remove the chives from the ice water and wring dry.
 Mince the chives finely.

 - Puree the chives in a blender or small food processor until they are well pureed, be careful not to puree them too long in the food processor or blender though, since this will heat them and turn their color brown and ugly, as well as making it bitter.